rashad101/NLP_LAB/README.md

 # Relation Linker
-Implementation of Relation Linker that detects correct relation from a set of relations, for a given question
+Implementation of Relation Linker that detects correct relation from a set of relations, for a given question.

 ## Data